An ex-local's guide to Chamberí, Madrid

 Plaza de Olavide and surroundings

-Today, the space left behind is the epicentre of this neighbourhood.
-There’s playground space, plenty of greenery, park benches and a perimeter ring of bars and restaurants with outdoor seating.
+Today, the space left behind is the epicentre of the neighbourhood.
+There’s a central fountain, playground space, plenty of greenery, park benches and a perimeter ring of bars and restaurants with outdoor seating.

 Families meet up for play dates, teens walk arm in arm with their grandparents, and people of all ages congregate to enjoy life from breakfast to post-dinner copas late into the night.
 It’s everything I love about Madrid, and it’s easy to see why the Financial Times dubbed it the European dream

-I tend to agree with the FT writer that the restaurants in Olavide itself are “pleasant but unexceptional”, but there are a few spots in the streets immediately nearby that are worth tearing yourself away from the plaza vibes for.
+I tend to agree with the Financial Times writer that the restaurants in Olavide itself are “pleasant but unexceptional”, but there are a few spots in the streets immediately nearby that are worth tearing yourself away from the plaza for.

 Toma Café is a specialty coffee place that makes a reliably great flat white.

 Bar Trafalgar is the perfect spot for a long, boozy lunch with friends.
-I went there for the first time a few months ago when I was back in the city, and it immediately leapt into my top 10 places to eat in Madrid.
 They do excellent cocktails and classic “tapas with a twist” like patatas bravas hojaldradas-style (essentially, potato mille-feuille with bravas sauce), a dish I first ate in Zaragoza a few years ago and became instantly obsessed with.

 Shift Public House is a new-ish place around the corner from here.
 It’s a bar run by two lovely guys both called Alberto, and their current cocktail menu has drinks inspired by the different neighbourhoods of Madrid.
 It would be cheesy if it weren’t so thoughtful and well-executed.
 If you like bitters, try the Chamberí.